 - Locking MacGyver in the Store Cupboard: They lock Miles and Becky in Miles' own medical office, and he uses his equipment to escape.

 - Pretend We're Dead: Miles and Becky feign emotionlessness to walk through the pod-infested town safely.
-The other versions followed suit.
-Thwarted in the 1978 version, where a messed up clone that has a busker's head upon the body of his dog frightens the female protagonist so badly she gives the game away, and in the original she screams on seeing a dog almost run over by a truck.
+Becky gives the game away when she screams on seeing a dog run over.